CalogeroZarbo/bioshield/README.md

-# BioShield
+# BioShield (Work In Progress)

-BioShield is a Deep Learning system to predict the Canonical SMILE configuration of a possible anti-viral molecule and check if there are in the market FDA approved drugs ready to use.
+BioShield is intented to be an AI system able to predict the Canonical SMILE configuration of a possible anti-viral molecule.
+Since testing and approving a novel drug takes time, the system will be built with the capability to check if there are in the market drugs, already approved by the FDA, that are as much similar as possibile with the predicted SMILE configuration.

 ## Input
 The input has been taken from this article: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6367519/ where a set of anti-viral molecules